Papaver somniferum

-Today many varieties have been bred that do not produce a significant quantity of opium.
-The cultivar 'Sujata' produces no latex at all.
-Breadseed poppy is more accurate as a common name today because all varieties of P. somniferum produce edible seeds.
-This differentiation has strong implications for legal policy surrounding the growing of the plant.

 Description

 Papaver somniferum is an annual herb growing to about 100 cm tall.
 The plant is strongly glaucous, giving a greyish-green appearance, and the stem and leaves bear a sparse distribution of coarse hairs.
 The large leaves are lobed, the upper stem leaves clasping the stem, the lowest leaves with a short petiole.
-The flowers are up to 1–3 cm diameter, normally with four white, mauve or red petals, sometimes with dark markings at the base.
+The flowers are up to 8–18 cm diameter, normally with four red, white, or mauve petals, often with a dark patch at the base of each petal.
 The fruit is a hairless, rounded capsule topped with 12–18 radiating stigmatic rays, or fluted cap.
 All parts of the plant exude white latex when wounded.